danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part1.md

 In separating the basic principles and structure of code from the syntax of a particular language, one useful concept is [pseudocode](https://en.wikipedia.org/wiki/Pseudocode).
 Pseudocode is the description of a program's basic functionality through natural language, which is translated later to actual syntax.
 This is useful when you are learning a language to describe features of a program that you do not yet know how to execute.
 It is also used by experienced programmers to describe a program's rough template or outline, which is then fleshed out by one or more developers in actual code.
 Pseudocode is often even left in the final code as comments, to provide a quick reference to the code's structure as a reminder to the developer, or to someone who is not as familiar with the code.

-Here we come to our first bit of Python syntax, the all important comment.
+Here we come to our first bit of Python syntax, the all-important comment.
 You specify a comment by starting a line with '#', which tells Python to ignore everything on that line after the '#' symbol.
 Try typing the following lines code into a new file and executing it with Python:

 ```python
 #this is a comment
 print 'this is code' #this is also a comment
 ```

 If you run this code through the interpreter, you can see that it prints out 'this is code' because it executes the line "print 'this is code'".
-Meanwhile it ignores both comments occuring after the '#' symbol.
+Meanwhile it ignores both comments occurring after the '#' symbol.
 Although every language denotes them differently, comments are an important part of every programming language, as they allow the developer to add extra information and description to their code which is not strictly related to its execution.

 Now that we know the basics, let's dive into the 5 fundamental elements of any computer program: